The new EU General Data Protection Regulation (GDPR) comes into effect on May 25, 2018.

 It is a collection of rules that protect the personal details of all European Union citizens from unauthorised access.

 All these go to show the importance attached to people’s data privacy.

 This new GDPR privacy law is making all email marketers to rethink their strategy.

 We need to consider whether email marketing is still worth it.
-Weighing all the risks involved now regardless of whether you are a citizen of the European Union or not.
+Consider all the risks involved now regardless of whether you are a citizen of the European Union or not.

 Fines for breaches range from a maximum £500,000 to about £17.5m or 4% of global turnover, whichever is the higher.
 Yikes!